 \subsubsection{\textbf{Spatial + Temporal}}

-These backbones first extract spatial features from each frame, typically using 2D CNNs or vision transformers, and then model the temporal dynamics with sequential modules such as GRUs or LSTMs.
+These backbones first extract spatial features from each frame, typically using 2DCNNs or vision transformers, and then model the temporal dynamics with sequential modules such as GRUs or LSTMs.
 The resulting sequence embeddings are aggregated, and a classifier (e.g., MLP) outputs the final prediction.

-In \cite{DAVID_RICHARD_TOM_HAX}, a method tailored for HCI tasks using only depth data was proposed.
+In \citep{DAVID_RICHARD_TOM_HAX}, a method tailored for HCI tasks using only depth data was proposed.
 The method combined Inception-v3 that extracted spatial features with an LSTM for temporal modeling.
-For ISLR, authors in \cite{GoogleNet-BiLSTM} introduced a pipeline to recognize Indian Sign Language (ISL) words used by deaf farmers.
+For ISLR, authors in \citep{GoogleNet-BiLSTM} introduced a pipeline to recognize Indian sign language words used by deaf farmers.
 They combined GoogleNet for spatial encoding with a BiLSTM for sequence modeling.

-To reduce inference time, a lightweight ISLR model, called TIM-SLR has been proposed in \cite{TIM-SLR}.
-The model uses a 2D-CNN for per-frame feature extraction, followed by a Time Interaction Module (TIM)—a zero-parameter unit that fuses frame features into a compact representation.
-Finally, the Swin Transformer presented in \cite{Full_Transformer_Network} is a two-stage transformer-based model that extracts spatial features per frame, while a causally masked transformer processes the sequence, ensuring that only past and present frame features contribute at each step.
+To reduce inference time, a lightweight ISLR model, called TIM-SLR has been proposed in \citep{TIM-SLR}.
+The model uses a 2DCNN for per-frame feature extraction, followed by a Time Interaction Module (TIM)-a zero-parameter unit that fuses frame features into a compact representation.
+Finally, authors in \citep{Full_Transformer_Network} proposed a two-stage transformer-based model that extracts spatial features per frame, while a causally masked transformer processes the sequence, ensuring that only past and present frame features contribute at each step.